-Notices of decision: Wording of National Insurance contributions liability decisions: Persons named in Class 1A National Insurance contributions liability decisions
+Notices of decision: wording of National Insurance contributions liability decisions: persons named in Class 1A National Insurance contributions liability decisions

 DANSP30700 explains the general principles to apply when wording liability decisions.

-Class 1A National Insurance contributions (NIC) liability decisions should always be sent to the person liable to pay the NIC, see NIM13101 for information about the liable contributor.
+Class 1A National Insurance contributions (NICs) liability decisions should always be sent to the person liable to pay the NIC, see NIM13101 for information about the liable contributor.
 In most Class 1A cases this is the employer but it can be another person prescribed as the secondary contributor or the third party who provided the benefits or non-cash vouchers.

-For an example of a Class 1A decision see DANSP32000.
+For examples of a Class 1A decisions, see DANSP32000.